HiveRunner/HiveRunner/README.md

         <scope>test</scope>
     </dependency>

-Alternatively, if you want to build from source, clone this repo and build with
+Alternatively, if you want to build from source, clone this repo and build with:

      mvn install